LangStream/documentation/configuration-resources/messaging/topics.md

 The runtime gets the schema from the registry while consuming.

-The same applies in case you write an AVRO record: the schema will be automatically registered in the registry.
+The same applies if you write an AVRO record: the schema will be automatically registered in the registry.

 ### **Dead letter queue topics**

-When you mark an agent with **on-failure: deadletter**, this means that in case of error the message that was read by the input topic has to be move to a side topic in order to not stop the pipeline while keeping the problematic message for further debugging.
+When you mark an agent with **on-failure: deadletter**, this means that in case of error the message that was read by the input topic has to be moved to a side topic to not stop the pipeline while keeping the problematic message for further debugging.

-In this case the LangStream planner automatically create a topic next to the input topic of the agent, with the same schema and with a name as `topicname + “-deadletter”`.
+In this case, the LangStream planner automatically creates a topic next to the input topic of the agent, with the same schema and with a name as `topicname + “-deadletter”`.

 You can read more about error handling [here](../../building-applications/error-handling.md).